 - Employee Outreach

-Even before employee hiring, the first stage of the employee life cycle is outreach.
+Even before employee hiring, the first stage of the employee life cycle management is outreach.
 At this stage, any organization works on creating an employee-centric work culture that motivates the existing employees and the potential candidates.

 Some of the strategies adopted by companies to create an encouraging work culture are flexible work hours, fair compensation, additional perks, inclusivity, etc.